 Sparse Transfer Learning

 To reproduce our benchmarks and check DeepSparse performance on your own deployment, the code is provided as an example in the DeepSparse repo.
-The benchmarking script supports YOLOv5 models using DeepSparse, ONNX Runtime (CPU) and PyTorch GPU.
+The benchmarking script supports YOLOv5 models using DeepSparse, ONNX Runtime (CPU), and PyTorch.

 For a full list of options run:

-As an example, to benchmark DeepSparse’s pruned-quantized YOLOv5l performance on your VNNI-enabled CPU, run:
+As an example, to benchmark DeepSparse’s pruned-quantized YOLOv5l performance on your CPU, run:

 The DeepSparse Engine combined with SparseML’s recipe-driven approach enables GPU-class performance for the YOLOv5 family of models.
-Inference performance improved 6-7x for latency and 16x for throughput on YOLOv5l as compared to other CPU inference engines.
+Inference performance improved 7-8x for latency and 28x for throughput on YOLOv5s as compared to other CPU inference engines.
 The transfer learning tutorial and benchmarking example enable straightforward evaluation of the performant models on your own datasets and deployments, so you can realize these gains for your own applications.

 These noticeable wins do not stop there with YOLOv5.
 We will be maximizing what’s possible with sparsification and CPU deployments through higher sparsities, better high-performance algorithms, and cutting-edge multicore programming developments.
 The results of these advancements will be pushed into our open-source repos for all to benefit.
 Stay current by starring our GitHub repository or subscribing to our monthly ML performance newsletter here.

 We urge you to try unsupported models and report back to us through the GitHub Issue queue as we work hard to broaden our sparse and sparse-quantized model offerings.
-And to interact with our product and engineering teams, along with other Neural Magic users and developers interested in model sparsification and accelerating deep learning inference performance, join our Slack or Discourse communities.
+And to interact with our product and engineering teams, along with other Neural Magic users and developers interested in model sparsification and accelerating deep learning inference performance, join us in the Deep Sparse Community Slack.